all-out/guides/_guides/content.md

 - If you are doing sites that have been scanned down by somebody else in the corp give him a cut.
 Just check who created the bm.

 - If you are scanning always edit the sigs in vippy.
 Helps everybody a lot.
 Thanks.
-See http://all-out.github.io/guides/scanning-vippy/
+See [All-Out's Guide to Vippy](http://all-out.github.io/guides/scanning-vippy/)

 NOOTKIN'S BEST ADVICE:
 IF YOU JUMP INTO ANYWHERE, DSCAN 14.3 AU, PLEASE DO NOT DROP PROBES THE SECOND YOU ENTER SYSTEM, THAT'S THE EASIEST WAY TO SCARE OFF PREY